Operations Research Theory is a specialization of the Econometrics and Operations Research master's program.

 English language proficiency

-The admission board wants to stress the intensity of the programme: reading scientific articles and writing papers will be a key part, all at a very high pace.
-Your English language skills, both oral and written, are extremely important in this programme.
+The admission board wants to stress the intensity of the program: reading scientific articles and writing papers will be a key part, all at a very high pace.
+Your English language skills, both oral and written, are extremely important in this program.
 As you will have to communicate frequently with your fellow students and you will be working with and for international companies.

 - Minimum general score 6,5